Blog

 Profiling dirty data

-Data Cleaning: Raw data is inherently flawed.
+Raw data is inherently flawed.
 It needs to be cleansed of typos, spelling errors, and format inconsistencies.
-Consider data cleaning as much-needed data transformation (transforming all low-case names into upper-case, or removing all unnecessary punctuation marks in a field).
+Consider data cleaning as much-needed data transformation (transforming all low-case names into upper-case or removing all unnecessary punctuation marks in a field).
 Once you clean the data of these inconsistencies, it will be usable and valuable.

-Data Deduping: It’s quite probable your data has three to four copies of a single entity.
+It’s quite probable your data has three to four copies of a single entity.
 If you’re consolidating data from multiple sources, then you’ll definitely end up with duplicates.
 So before adding more data, match existing data to remove duplicates and make sure there is a unique record for each entity.
 Duplicate data is dangerous.
-It leads to skewed analytics and makes it difficult to get the complete picture of your audience.
+It leads to skewed data analysis and makes it difficult to get the complete picture of your audience.

 cleaning and deduping